null-machine/limbus-company-roll-analyzer/README.md

 Sinners and their skills can be sorted by their aggregates.
 [The tier lists can be found in the tier_lists folder](/tier_lists/).

-Remember that this tool solely evaluates clashing ability.
-It provides no information about a sinner's utility or defensive options, so their position in the lists here may not necessarily be entirely reflective their overall power.
+Remember that this tool solely evaluates the clashing ability of each sinner's three skills.
+It provides no information about a sinner's utility, defensive options or available ego, so their position in the lists may not accurately reflect their overall power.

 If game balance is to be trusted, those with poor clashing ability probably attempt to compensate for that with some other part of their kit (especially true for tanks).
-Likewise, the best clashers may often have restraints, such as charge, ammo or health threshold mechanics.
+Likewise, the best clashers may often have restraints, such as charge, ammo or health thresholds.

 ---